19 years ago - Jason Rusch is born.

 Jason is a very new hero, but even in the original comics, it was very quickly acknowledged that he was far too powerful to not be an active member of the superheroic community.
 We've largely done the same, showing Jason quickly being taken in by the Outsiders

 Of course, we did eventually want to give the Matrix a permanent second host, and we loved the idea of Ronnie being the mentor character to Jason.
-The fact that the person actually driving the character and making the choices is now the scientist (even though he's still a kid) while the mentor is the fearless heroic on one takes the whole concept and inverts it. instead of Professor Stein telling Ronnie how to use his powers, it's Ronnie telling Jason how to face his fears and step up as a hero.
+The fact that the person actually driving the character and making the choices is now the scientist (even though he's still a kid) while the mentor is the fearless heroic one takes the whole concept and inverts it. instead of Professor Stein telling Ronnie how to use his powers, it's Ronnie telling Jason how to face his fears and step up as a hero.

 Once this new partnership is established, It makes perfect sense for Jason and Ronnie to move on from the Outsiders and join the new Earth-based Justice League.
-It's a perfect place for them, and much like the way Hawkgirl continues to be a member of the Justice Society and Arsenal stays the leader of the Outsiders, Jason continues to be a member of the Justice League while he becomes one of the new members of Nightwing's Watchtower locking him in as a core part of the future of DC.
+It's a perfect place for them, and much like the way Hawkgirl continues to be a member of the Justice Society and Arsenal stays the leader of the Outsiders, Jason continues to be a member of the Justice League while he becomes one of the new members of Nightwing's Watchtower, locking him in as a core part of the future of DC.

-The firestorm costume is pretty classic, but when Jason Rusch first took on the role he had a slightly modified look that had been designed by Jim Lee.
+The Firestorm costume is pretty classic, but when Jason Rusch first took on the role he had a slightly modified look that had been designed by Jim Lee.
 It basically streamlined the costume, getting rid of the puffy sleeves and complicating his face.
 It was fine, but moving forward different artists were pretty quick to bring the sleeves back. it's kind of an iconic part of the costume.
-Moving forward, as Ronnie and Jason started to bounce back and forth you started to see more vartiation on the overall concept.
+Moving forward, as Ronnie and Jason started to bounce back and forth you started to see more variation on the overall concept.

 We like the puffy sleeve look, but we're also not against the idea of making Jason's look new and original.
-It SHOULD be new and original. just perhaps not so overly simplified.
+It SHOULD be new and original; just perhaps not so overly simplified.
 While this artwork with the explosions of energy from the different circles on his chest is a picture of Ronnie, not Jason, we really like the way it innovates on the original costume with it's yellow shoulders.
 This would be a pretty cool look.

-Firestorm is the only character on both the Justice League AND the Watchtower. he is poised to be a major player in every story moving forward, and he SHOULD be.
+Firestorm is the only character on both the Justice League AND the Watchtower.
+He is poised to be a major player in every story moving forward, and he SHOULD be.
 Firestorm was always an awesome character from the very beginning, and the only reason we never got that much of him is that he's just way too powerful for writers to consistently challenge.

 Jason is young of course, and his future is wide open.
-I've read versions of his story that subtly suggest that he is still understanding his sexuality, so that might be a really fun thing to explore in tandem with his work to understand his powers.
+I've read versions of his story that subtly suggest that he is still learning about his sexuality, so that might be a really fun thing to explore in tandem with his work to understand his powers.
 There's a lot that can be done with Jason in the future.
 All it takes is a writer willing to tackle it.